Executive Staff

 Contact: (716) 285-3403 x.2270

 Sandy Brandon has been employed with Community Missions since 1996, serving in a variety of positions throughout her 20+ year career with the agency.
-She is a 1998 graduate of Buffalo State College with a degree in Criminal Justice with minor in Deviant Behavior.
+She is a 1998 graduate of SUNY Buffalo State University with a Bachelor of Science in Criminal Justice with minor in Deviant Behavior.

 Ms. Brandon is active in the community, serving in the following capacities: